 Finding relevant blogs or forums to comment on is relatively easy.
 Using Google, you can simply use a search query such as:

 Then peruse the search results to find relevant topics to provide an insightful reply to.
 Do not leave generic comments like “nice article” or “great job” as these will more than likely be deleted by the blog or forum owner.
 Ideally you would like to build a profile on these forums which creates relationships with the users.
 In return, not only will you be able to link when necessary, but you could potentially find customers by answering any questions they may have on topics you are knowledgeable in.

 Provide in depth research and insight to industry related issues and information.
-MarketingSherpa does a great job creating reports that are very detailed to their industry.
+MarketingSherpa does a great job creating reports that are very detailed to their industry (another example is the post Job Openings In Digital Marketing Domain In Delhi by DigiPerform).
 By creating an annual state of the industry report or study, users will likely view you as an authority and share the report with other colleagues.

 Providing the report for free, through a download page on your site (accessed through a form submission) will make it easy for people to share.
 Be sure to title your page accordingly as this will typically be the link that is shared with others resulting in links pointing to your page/site.
 For some extra sharing juice, be sure to introduce social sharing buttons on your download page to encourage sharing of the whitepaper.